Handle numbers of guts of sutured manifolds and nearly fibered knots: Sutured manifolds

 \subsection{Product decomposition surfaces and guts}

 A {\em product annulus} in $(M, \gamma)$ is a properly embedded annulus $A$ in $M$ such that does not cobound a solid cylinder in $M$ and such that one boundary component of $A$ lies on $R_-$ and the other on $R_+$.
+An essential loop in a product annulus is a {\em horizontal} loop.
 A {\em product disk} is a properly embedded disk $D$ in $M$ such that $\vert D\cap \gamma\vert=2$.
 In particular, a product disk $D$ meets $A(\gamma)$ in a pair of spanning arcs of $A(\gamma)$.
 A properly embedded arc $\alpha$ in a product disk $D$ is {\em horizontal} if each of the spanning arcs of $D \cap A(\gamma)$ contains an endpoint of $\alpha$.

 A product annulus or product disk is {\em essential} if it is not parallel into $A(\gamma)$.

 A decomposing surface is a {\em product decomposition surface} if each of its components a product disk or a product annulus.
 It is {\em essential} if each component is essential and no two components are parallel.
 It is {\em maximal} if it is not a proper subset of any other essential product decomposition surface.